CrossTheRoadElec/Phoenix6-Documentation/source/docs/canivore/canivore-setup.rst

 After adding the sources, the kernel module can be installed and updated using the following:

-.. important:: User's on a Raspberry Pi OS based platform must install the kernel headers before running the below install script.
+.. important:: Users on a Raspberry Pi OS based platform must install the kernel headers before running the below install script.
 Headers can be installed by running ``sudo apt install raspberrypi-kernel-headers``.

 .. code-block:: bash